The Lotus and the Storm: Reception

 "A profoundly moving novel about the shattering effects of war on a young girl, her family, and her country.
 In sensuous and searing detail, Lan Cao brings Saigon’s past vividly to life through the eyes of her child narrator, Mai, following the girl and her father halfway around the world, to a suburb in Virginia, where forty years later, Mai’s trauma unravels.
-In this fractured world where old wars, loves and losses live on, The Lotus and the Storm is a passionate testament to the truth that the past is the present—inseparable, inescapable, enduring."
+In this fractured world where old wars, loves and losses live on, The Lotus and the Storm is a passionate testament to the truth that the past is present—inseparable, inescapable, enduring."